 Alternative workflows

-ACES is not the only possible workflow system.
+ACES is not the only workflow, merely the best.
 Blackmagic offer their own methods.

 The second system is "DaVinci YRGB Color Managed" which, like ACES, is "Scene Referred" and requires matching ingested media to a known colour profile, after which Resolve manages the workflow.
-Unfortunately I had some difficulties ensuring consistency in this mode.
-While this is likely due to my lack of understanding, the ACES method presented no such impediments.
+I've had difficulties ensuring consistency using this method.
+While this is likely due to user error, the ACES method presented no such impediments.

 Thanks to CharlesH on the L-mount Forum for encouraging me in this direction.